Srivats1991/srivats.dev/index.md

 # Hello!

 I'm a Software Engineer working for a network security company in Texas.
 I'm currently interested in making a career transition to product management.
 Apart from work, I like to travel, read and ofcourse...
 Netfix and chill.
-I ocassionally **[write](https://medium.com/@Srivats1212)** on Medium.
+I seldom **[write](https://medium.com/@Srivats1212)** on Medium too.

 # Books